python4astronomers/python4astronomers/source/files/binaryfiles.rst

     head.keys()             # lists all keywords in a dictionary head['TDATEOBS']
     head['TTIMEOBS']
-    primary = hdus[0].data  # Primary (NULL) header data unit
     img = hdus[1].data      # Intensity data

     plt.clf()
     plt.imshow(img, origin = 'lower', vmin = -10, vmax = 65)
     plt.colorbar()

-Don't be surprised to recognize this piece of code.
+You might recognize this piece of code.
 It was used before in the :doc:`../core/numpy_scipy` part of the tutorial, but now you should understand the ``pyfits`` commands in more detail.

 .. raw:: html